thiagowfx/thiagowfx.github.io/content/posts/2022-01-03-miniflux-rolling-my-own-rss-reader.md

 These were some of my gripes.

-During those years I had also tried to self-host [TinyTinyRSS](https://tt-rss.org/) but it didn't really last long for me:
+During those years I had also tried to self-host [TinyTinyRSS][tinytinyrss] but it didn't really last for me:

 1. first, its stack is relatively bloated: hosting and maintaining a typical LAMP stack takes some considerable amount of effort — TinyTinyRSS requires a full PHP installation alongside a webserver (apache, nginx or similar) and a database.
 Suddenly there was a lot of complexity to maintain all that.